Contraceptive trials in Puerto Rico: Results

 Despite half of the trial participants dropping out of the experiment and a significant number of pregnancies occurring within the test groups, researchers believed the trials were overall a success.
 They claimed that the majority of pregnancies occurred when participants either missed pills or withdrew from the study.
-Thus, they concluded that the pill successfully inhibited ovulation using two steroids: 19-nor-17-ethinyl testosterone and 17-ethinyl estaeneolone.
+Thus, they concluded that the pill successfully inhibited ovulation using two steroids: 19-nor-17-ethinyl testosterone and 17-ethinyl estraeneolone.
 John Rock further proclaimed that the drug could "provide a natural means of fertility control such as nature uses after ovulation and during pregnancy."
-Enovid was finally approved by the FDA in 1960 as an oral contraceptive.
+Enovid was then approved by the FDA in 1960 as an oral contraceptive.

 After the trials in Puerto Rico, the drug was approved in the U.S. in 1957 for consumer use as a medication to treat severe menstrual side effects.
 The drug was approved as a female oral contraceptive, the first in the U.S., in May 1960.
 G.D.
 Searle and company profited greatly from widespread sales of the product, although the company was initially extremely hesitant to be associated with the trials in any way.